Are you ready to start recording your inaugural podcast episode?

 Once you’ve figured out your podcast concept, audience, and all the other important details, it’s easy to want to jump into recording your first episode right away.

-And while I’ve seen plenty of people try to wing it over the years, that approach rarely goes well—especially not in the beginning.
+While I’ve seen plenty of people try to wing it over the years, that approach rarely goes well—especially not in the beginning.

 For starters, it typically leads to audio issues and the need for multiple re-records.